 Yair from Mexico just wants to be a normal teenager.
 But he has battled various illnesses all his life.
 More recently, he was diagnosed with epilepsy.
 He has been forced to stay home from school because of this illness, which has filled him with despair many times.
 But Yair is receiving emotional support and counseling from his Compassion center.
 His sponsors’ letters are coming alongside this support to fill him with hope when he feels hopeless.

 “When I get sad, I read the letters that my sponsors send me,” says Yair.
 “I feel the power of God in the letters because what they say helps me to calm my emotions and see things from a different perspective.
 Reading those letters changes my mind.
 It fills me with love.
 It is a light I find.”

 Your letters motivate them in their studies.

 Not all children who live in extreme poverty have someone to champion their education.
+That’s another reason why letters can be meaningful to young people.
 In these situations, sponsors can be so key in helping young people realize the importance of studying and making plans for the future.

 “My sponsor motivates me and helps me to focus more on my education,” says Bizuayehu from Ethiopia.